Alument/itp/midterm/README.md

 For the cheese and lettuce, I used smaller rectangles and colored them accordingly.

 ##Phase #3
-I started by taking the function from class for the eyeball and replaced the code for the eyeball with the code for the burger.
+I started by taking the function from class for the eyeball once again, and replaced the code for the eyeball with the code for the burger.
 Then, assuming that the patty starts at (0, 0), I made it so the X and Y values for the other shapes were based around that.

+Lastly, I just put in the different functions needed to make sure that when I call the function and change the position and scale, it all looks correct.

 ##Phase #4